-- Ice cream treats provided by The Edward and Sally Kosnik Scholarship for Advanced Practice Nurses for all staff to enjoy throughout the week. - "Celebrate a Nurse" presentation featuring stories and anecdotes from staff celebrating Nationwide Children's nurses. - Dr. Brandon Kozar's popular presentation "Cultivating Resilience in Health Care." - The traditional Blessing of the Hands was offered by the Pastoral Care Team in the Nationwide Children's Chapel with individual visits to units.
-Kelsey Merritt and Kelsey Harn of Professional Development - bringing back the smoothies! - The Schools of Nursing Expo hosted multiple nursing programs offering information to those interested in becoming a nurse or advancing their nursing education.
+- Ice cream treats provided by The Edward and Sally Kosnik Scholarship for Advanced Practice Nurses for all staff to enjoy throughout the week. - "Celebrate a Nurse" presentation featuring stories and anecdotes from staff celebrating Nationwide Children's nurses. - Dr. Brandon Kozar's popular presentation "Cultivating Resilience in Health Care." - The traditional Blessing of the Hands was offered by the Pastoral Care Team in the Nationwide Children's Chapel with individual visits to units. - The Schools of Nursing Expo hosted multiple nursing programs offering information to those interested in becoming a nurse or advancing their nursing education.